sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION.md

 - Returns revenue data successfully!

 **💡 Check the Cortex Search Response:**
-1. After running the query, click on the **Response metadata** link at the bottom of the response
-2. Review the `cortex_search_queries` section to see the answer retrieved by the Cortex Search service
+1. After running the query, click on the **Response metadata** link at the bottom of the response to see the answer retrieved by Cortex Search
 3. This shows you what value "book" was matched to (e.g., "Books")

 **Question 4: Advanced Test ✅**